VSRonin/QtModelUtilities/README.markdown

 If your system is compatible with one of the main platforms you can download the pre-compiled dinamically linked library from [the releases page](https://github.com/VSRonin/QtModelUtilities/releases).

 #### Build from Source
-This library uses [CMake](https://cmake.org/) as build system and allows usage both using static and dynamic linking.
+This library uses [CMake](https://cmake.org/) as build system and allows usage both using static and dynamic linking as well as customising what parts of the library you want to build.
 See [INSTALL](https://vsronin.github.io/QtModelUtilities/md__i_n_s_t_a_l_l.html) for detailed build instructions.

 ### Platforms